Back to projects

 Figure 2.
 Renderings from prototype CAD.

-When it came time to print and assemble the prototype, the dimension of the main tub forced it to be printed in two halves.
+When it came time to print and assemble the prototype, the dimensions of the main tub forced it to be printed in two halves.
 These parts were made in ABS so they could later be chemically welded together using an ABS and acetone slurry.
-Next, we sanded, printed and painted the tub.
+Next, we sanded, primed, and painted the tub.
 The result can be seen in Figure 3.
-Then, we installed the capacitive sensor and coated the inside with food-grade epoxy.
-This allowed us to be confident in the safety of the food grown in the prototype.
+Then we installed the capacitive sensor and coated the inside with food-grade epoxy.
+This let us be confident in the safety of the food grown in the prototype.

-The halo was printed in two halves and used the process described previously for the tub.
+The halo was also printed in two halves, using the same process described previously for the tub.
 The remaining parts were printed in PLA.
-They were all sanded, primed and painted.
+They were all sanded, primed, and painted.
 Figure 4 depicts the halo and some of the other parts.
 Upon completion of the physical assembly, the electronics were installed.
-The halo carries 20 1 Watt equivalent LEDs, which we estimated to be adequate for the greens and herbs that would be grown in our system.
+The halo carries twenty 1-watt-equivalent LEDs, which we estimated to be adequate for the greens and herbs that would be grown in our system.

 Figure 6.
 Presentation at Fall 2019 I2P Demo Day.

 We concluded our work with a presentation, pictured above in Figure 6.
-As can be seen, our device was successfully in the process of growing some baby lettuce at the time.
+As can be seen, our device was successfully growing some baby lettuce at the time.
 We happily ate it after the I2P Demo Day.

 Any future iteration will require a redesign of the halo light.
-Though an interesting concept, it was discovered to have several practical drawbacks.
-Namely, it did not provide adequate heat sinking for the LEDs- partially because it was 3D printed plastic and partially because of inadequate surface area and mass.
-Also, covering the gap in the halo will help reduce the apparent brightness of the device while the LEDs are on.
-This is not as much a problem during daylight hours, but brightness is an issue in lower light environments.
-Additionally, providing a fully reflective canopy with better spaced LEDs will result in better light coverage for the plants.
-Future iterations would also opt for different LEDs.
-Not only are pink full spectrum lights obnoxious, but white full spectrum options with intermittent blue and red LEDs are proving to be a more effective strategy for growers.
+Though an interesting concept, it was found to have several practical drawbacks.
+For one, it didn't provide adequate heat sinking for the LEDs — partly because it was 3D-printed plastic and partly because of inadequate surface area and mass.
+Covering the gap in the halo would also help reduce the apparent brightness of the device while the LEDs are on; this isn't as much a problem during daylight hours, but brightness is an issue in lower-light environments.
+Additionally, a fully reflective canopy with better-spaced LEDs would give better light coverage for the plants.
+Future iterations would also opt for different LEDs: not only are pink full-spectrum lights obnoxious, but white full-spectrum options with intermittent blue and red LEDs are proving to be a more effective strategy for growers.

-From the perspective of the physical build and electronics hardware, obviously many changes in materials and manufacturing would be required to bring a product such as this to production.
-For instance, the main tube would likely be injection mold using a chemically resistant, food-grade plastic- such as HDPE.
-All the required circuitry would be fitted on a custom PCB.
-The device would also be raised slightly on rubber feet, allowing for proper ventilation and cooling of the electronics.
-Though I knew it at the time, the capacitive sensor is not a long term solution for water level readings because the copper contacts corrode rapidly in the nutrient rich solution.
-I planned on replacing it with some variety of flow switch.
-As for operability; future iterations should feature at least some indicator lights and control buttons on the device itself- if not a full control panel.
+From the perspective of the physical build and electronics hardware, many changes in materials and manufacturing would obviously be required to bring a product like this to production.
+For instance, the main tub would likely be injection-molded from a chemically resistant, food-grade plastic such as HDPE.
+All the required circuitry would be fitted on a custom PCB, and the device would be raised slightly on rubber feet to allow proper ventilation and cooling of the electronics.
+Even at the time, I knew the capacitive sensor wasn't a long-term solution for water-level readings — the copper contacts corrode rapidly in the nutrient-rich solution — and I planned to replace it with some variety of flow switch.
+As for operability, future iterations should feature at least some indicator lights and control buttons on the device itself, if not a full control panel.